We welcome criticisms, witticisms, suggestions, and/or comments.

 Imagine waking up one morning to find the sky an odd, silvery white, and the sun filtered through a haze not made by clouds but by something humans put there.
 Would you feel awe, fear, or maybe a strange mix of both?

 Geoengineering is a bold and controversial field of science focused on intentionally altering the Earth's climate.
 It evokes strong emotions and raises significant questions.
-Are scientists truly trying to save us fr777om climate catastrophe, or are we overstepping our boundaries with our only home?
+Are scientists truly trying to save us from climate catastrophe, or are we overstepping our boundaries with our only home?
 Get ready, weather enthusiasts, because what you’re about to read might change how0 you view the sky.

 Soil erosion is agriculture’s enemy: A major environmental threat to sustainability and productivity with knock-on effects on the climate crisis and food security.